edquant/edh7916/_assignments/assignment_7.md

 ## Questions

-**NB** You will need to join the two IPEDS data sets to answer these questions using the common `unitid` key.
+**NB** To answer the questions, you will need to join the two IPEDS data sets using the common `unitid` key.
 Note that column names in `hd2007.csv` are uppercase (`UNITID`) while those in `ic2007mission.csv` are lowercase (`unitid`).
 There are a few ways to join when the keys don't exactly match.
 One is to set all column names to the same case.
-If you want to use `left_join()` starting with `hd2007.csv`, you can first use the the {dplyr} verb `rename_all(tolower)` in your chain to lower all column names.
+If you want to use `left_join()` starting with `hd2007.csv`, you can first use the the dplyr verb `rename_all(tolower)` in your chain to lower all column names.
 [See the help file for `left_join()`](https://dplyr.tidyverse.org/reference/join.html) for other ways to join `by` different variable names.